• Skip to main content

 Stages of Breast Cancer

-• Stage 0. breast cancer is known as carcinoma in situ, the most common being DCIS, as described above.
+• Stage 0.
+Breast cancer is known as carcinoma in situ, the most common being DCIS, as described above.

 • Stage 1.
 Breast cancer signifies early invasive cancer in which the tumor has not spread beyond the breast tissue and is no more than ¾ of an inch in diameter.

 • Stage 2.
-Breast cancer involves a tumor between ¾ of an inch and 2 inches in diameter with some involvement of the local lymph nodes under the arm.
+Breast cancer involves a tumor between ¾ of an inch and 2 inches in diameter, with some involvement of the local lymph nodes under the arm.

 • Stage 3.
-Breast cancer can involve a combination of various factors, including larger tumor mass, involvement of lymph nodes behind the breast bone, tumor spread into the chest wall or skin of the breast, or under or above the collar bone.
+Breast cancer can involve a combination of various factors, including a larger tumor mass, involvement of lymph nodes behind the breast bone, tumor spread into the chest wall or skin of the breast, or under or above the collarbone.
 Stage 3 also may manifest as inflammatory breast cancer, a rare form of breast cancer wherein the breast becomes red and swollen due to the blockage of lymph vessels in the breast tissue and skin.

 • Stage 4.
 Breast cancer involves the spreading of the disease to other parts of the body and distant organs, a process often referred to as metastasis.